T. T. Sreekumar

 Dr. T. T. Sreekumar is an Indian writer, orator, social and literary critic, and political analyst.
 He is a professor at the School of Interdisciplinary Studies, English and Foreign Languages University (EFLU), Hyderabad, and serves as the director of the Educational Multimedia Research Center (EMRC).
 Sreekumar is a bilingual author with published works in Malayalam and English and has been writing a fortnightly column in the Malayalam daily Madhyamam since 2014.

 Education

-Sreekumar completed an M.Phil. in Applied Economics from Jawaharlal Nehru University (JNU), Delhi, and earned his Ph.D. in Science, Technology, and Society (STS) from the Hong Kong University of Science and Technology (HKUST).
+Sreekumar completed an M.Phil in Applied economics from Jawaharlal Nehru University (JNU), Delhi, and earned his PhD in Science, Technology, and Society (STS) from the Hong Kong University of Science and Technology (HKUST).

 Career

 Sreekumar began his academic career in 1996 as a lecturer at the Institute of Management in Government, Thiruvananthapuram.
 He later served as a doctoral instructor at HKUST before joining the National University of Singapore as faculty in 2004.
 From 2013 to 2016, he was a professor and chair of the Fellows Program and Head of Digital Communications at MICA, Ahmedabad.
 In 2017, he joined the School of Interdisciplinary Studies at EFLU as a professor.

 His research focuses on topics such as Asian modernity, development, e-governance, mobile ecology, and rural network societies.
 He critically examines the sociopolitical implications of information technology and new media.
 His book ICTs and Development in India: Perspectives on the Rural Network Society explores the limitations of ICT4D (Information and Communication Technologies for Development) in neoliberal contexts.